IgniteUI/indigo-design-docfx/en/components/card.md

 ## Actions

 The Card actions come in six distinct layouts: **Button + Icon Actions** with two Flat Buttons and three Icons and the inverse Icon + Button Actions laid the other way around, as well as their Justified~ variants, and variants with only Justified Button Actions and Justified Icon Actions.
-Each of the six is defined with a smart layout in Sketch, letting you remove elements by setting them to ~No Symbol and have the rest automatically adjust to the desired layout.
-In Adobe XD, you have to delete the unused layers instead, and the layout will adjust through the use of stacks.
+Each of the six is defined as an override with a smart layout in Sketch, letting you remove elements by setting them to ~No Symbol and have the rest automatically adjust to the desired layout.
+In Adobe XD, the same variety is available and you may also delete unnecessary layers with a layout that adjusts automatically thanks to the use of a Stack.

 <img class="responsive-img" src="../images/card_actions_buttons_icons.png" srcset="../images/card_actions_buttons_icons@2x.png 2x" />